 As stewards of the land and herd, we believe we have a responsibility to share nature’s blessings.
 We offer several agritourism opportunities on the farm, from farmstays to day visits.
 It is our goal to create a space where our visitors can have fun and learn about the animals – farm and forest – who share that space.
 We also strive to serve as a valuable resource for first time goat owners.

 strategies for first time goat owners based on scientific best practices and holistic care.

 -To develop and build community educational programs on goat husbandry centered around compassion, empathy, and environmental awareness.

 -To improve community wellness through goat-assisted therapeutic services.

 -To partner with nonprofit organizations in order to align shared missions and services.

 We are not a rescue.
 We do believe by educating our communities to care for and care about the animals we live with, we can help reduce the burden on rescues.

-The farm is home to a happy herd of goats (the pygmies who were mostly here before we were, some extra sweet nubians, two shy oberhaslis, and three wacky mini nubians), a flock of boisterous chickens, including several rare and exotics; a spoiled hog named Houdini (it is indeed a fitting name!); some lazy barn cats; and a bunch of busy bees!
-Remi, our sharpei shepherd mix oversees care of all the farm babies!
+The farm is home to a happy herd of goats (the pygmies who were mostly here before we were, our extra sweet nubians, two shy oberhaslis, and a few wacky mini nubians), a flock of boisterous chickens, including several rare and exotics; a spoiled hog named Houdini (it is indeed a fitting name!); some lazy barn cats; and a bunch of busy bees!
+Remi, our elderly sharpei shepherd mix oversees care of all the farm babies!